Smooth kinematic and metallicity gradients reveal that the Milky Way's nuclear star cluster and disc might be part of the same structure: Discussion

 \subsection{Formation of the MWNSD and MWNSC}

 We obtained a bi-modal metallicity distribution for all the colour cuts and bands used in our analysis.
 This indicates that the previously found bi-modality on the bulk population of the MWNSD and MWNSC \citep{Schultheis:2021wf,Nogueras-Lara:2022tp} is probably not a consequence of mixing of stellar populations located at different line-of-sight distance and/or from different Galactic centre components, but it is actually a real feature present in both the MWNSD and the MWNSC at different distances from Sgr\,A*.
 Moreover, the ratio between the metal poor and rich stars is approximately constant ($\sim0.6$, see $W_1/W_2$ in Tables\,\ref{met_table_JK} and \ref{met_table_HK}) for all the colour bins within the uncertainties (although they are relatively large for the colour bins dominated by the MWNSD, where the number of stars per colour bin is smaller).
-This shows that the ratio between the metal poor and rich stars does not significantly vary with extinction and/or distance from Sgr\,A*.
+This means that metal rich stars dominate all the analysed colour bins and that the fraction between the metal poor and rich stars does not significantly vary with extinction and/or distance from Sgr\,A*.

 We speculate that the detected metal poor and rich components might have different origins, which is in agreement with the slower rotation profile found for the metal poor stars in comparison to the metal rich ones in the MWNSD \citep{Schultheis:2021wf}.
 Metal rich stars show a rotation which agrees with the gas motion in the central molecular zone suggesting in-situ formation, whereas metal poor stars might have been accreted from stellar clusters contributing to building the MWNSC and the MWNSD.
 This is in agreement with previous work proposing a hybrid formation scenario for the MWNSC \citep[e.g.][]{Guillard:2016aa,van-Donkelaar:2023aa} combining in-situ star formation \citep[e.g.][]{Milosavljevic:2004bh,McLaughlin:2006fk,Bekki:2007aa} and accretion of star clusters \citep[e.g.][]{tremaine75,Capuzzo-Dolcetta:1993aa,Antonini:2012aa,Antonini:2013ys,Perets:2014aa,Gnedin:2014fk,Arca-Sedda:2015aa,Tsatsi:2017aa,Arca-Sedda:2020ts}.
 In the framework of this model, we could interpret the metal poor stars in the MWNSC and MWNSD as stars accreted from clusters within a radius of 1.5\,kpc at $z>4$ \citep{van-Donkelaar:2023aa}.